KoalasinTraffic/KoalasinTraffic.github.io/spd/_news/2023-04-27-more-items.md

 Features
 * Option to always show the tower level has been added to the Settings menu.
 Its default value will be off.
 * Option to clear the prompt history has been added to the Settings menu.
+* Character visual upgrades can be made earlier now.
+Priced high so players will get them last.

 Prompts
 * Prompts have been updated to help new players.
 Rereading them by clearing the prompt history may be useful for existing players as well.